-On our trip, we would have wanted to see the Legoland and Hello Kity Town in Johor Bahru so we booked tickets to JB Larkin station for 35 MYR each (US$8), but due to lack of time, we opted to head straight to Singapore.
+On our trip, we would have wanted to see the Legoland and Hello Kity Town in Johor Bahru so we booked tickets to JB Larkin station for 35 MYR each (US$8), but due to traffic and lack of time, we opted to head straight to Singapore.
 This will head you still from Kuala Lumpur to Singapore but with two stops.

 From JB Larkin terminal, look for Bus # 170 heading to Queen Street – actually, you can take any bus that’s heading to any points in Singapore as the process will be basically the same.

 I’m not really sure how much was it from JB Larkin terminal to Singapore.
 What we did was ask the driver how much is the fare in Malaysian currency and he said it’s 2.5 MYR each.